 π§ Smart Wallets

-This page is meant to keep users up-to-date on the work being done with passkeys by the Stellar Development Foundation (SDF) and the Stellar ecosystem.
-The official documentation for passkeys is a work in progress as we collaborate to create an audited smart wallet contract interface.
+Smart wallets on Stellar are currently under active development.
+This page shares updates on smart wallet and passkey work by the Stellar Development Foundation (SDF) and the broader ecosystem.
+Official documentation is in progress as we collaborate on an audited smart wallet contract interface.

-Experiment with passkeys on Stellarβ
+Experiment with smart wallets and passkeys on Stellarβ

 These examples are not created or maintained officially by the SDF but by dedicated community members both internal and external to the SDF.